-OGDEN, Utah (AP) — State wildlife officials have identified the man who has been spotted dressed in a goat suit among a herd of wild goats in the mountains of northern Utah has wildlife officials worried he could be in danger as hunting season approaches.
+SALT LAKE CITY (AP) — A man spotted dressed in a goat suit among a herd of wild goats in the mountains of northern Utah has wildlife officials worried he could be in danger as hunting season approaches.

 To comment, the following rules must be followed:

 Comments may be monitored for inappropriate content, but the station is under no legal obligation to do so.

 If you believe a comment violates the above rules, please use the Flagging Tool to alert a Moderator.

 Decisions to suspend or unsuspend accounts are made by Station Moderators.